zgompert/LycSpaceTimePoolSeq/README.md

 # DNA Sequence Alignment

 I am aligning the DNA sequence data to the updated (based on PacBio) *L. melissa* genome.
-I am using `bwa-mem2` for this, which is basically just a sped up version of `bwa mem` that also works directly with gzipped files.
+I am using `bwa-mem2` for this, which is basically just a sped up version of `bwa mem` that also works directly with gzipped files [https://github.com/bwa-mem2/bwa-mem2](https://github.com/bwa-mem2/bwa-mem2).
+I am using `bwa-mem2` version 2.0pre2.